 Traditionally the task of deciphering ancient texts has fallen to specialists called epigraphists, who draw on past experience and comparable examples to fill in the blanks.
-A new collaboration between Alphabet’s DeepMind and classical scholars promises to make this task faster and more accurate, opening wider windows into the past.
+A new collaboration between Google DeepMind and classical scholars promises to make this task faster and more accurate, opening wider windows into the previously mysterious past.
+Their work culminated in the largest expansion of ancient text sources in 100 years, according to Nature Magazine.

 The team created a deep neural network called Ithaca, named after the Greek island that the hero Odysseus struggled to return to in Homer’s epic Odyssey.
 The tool was trained on a digitized dataset of 78,608 inscriptions in ancient Greek, dating between the seventh century BC and the fifth century AD.